Anusha0808/garden/content/index.md

 ## My Interests
 I love to explore theoretical Computer Science.
 I am currently interested and reading about [[Games on Graphs]], [[Proofs and Types]] and [[Graph Theory]].
-Although I do not understand anything about [[Finite Model Theory]] yet,still some of my non-batch friends keep talking about it and it makes me wanna study that too once i am done studying its prerequisites (some of which are the above, I presume).
+Although I do not understand anything about [[Finite Model Theory]] yet,still some of my friends keep talking about it and it makes me wanna study that too once i am done studying its prerequisites (some of which are the above, I presume).